 Many institutions can get caught up in the unknowns of CECL.
 Add a sudden global pandemic to the mix, and the uncertainties became even more persistent.
-During a recent Abrigo CECL Symposium, Reagan Camp, Managing Director of Advisory Services at Abrigo, Gordon Dobner, Audit Director at BKD, and Mike Gullette, American Bankers Association SVP, addressed the most common questions they see in the field and worked to allay apprehension surrounding the new accounting standard.
+During a recent Abrigo CECL Symposium, Regan Camp, Managing Director of Advisory Services at Abrigo, Gordon Dobner, Audit Director at BKD, and Mike Gullette, American Bankers Association SVP, addressed the most common questions they see in the field and worked to allay apprehension surrounding the new accounting standard.

 Documenting decisions is paramount